Bank Account Hacked? Here's What To Do Right Now (Expert Tips)

 How can someone use my debit card without having it?

 They can use a keylogger to record keystrokes on your computer or device — capturing your debit card number and PIN.
-Victims usually install keyloggers by clicking malicious links, images, or videos.
+Victims usually install keyloggers by clicking on malicious links, images, or videos.

 Editorial Rating